Word-level Embeddings for Cross-Task Transfer Learning in Speech Processing: Abstract

 \section{Abstract}

 Recent breakthroughs in deep learning often rely on representation learning and knowledge transfer.
-In particular, readily available models pre-trained on large datasets are key for the efficient transfer of knowledge.
-They can be applied as feature extractors for data preprocessing, fine-tuned to perform a variety of tasks, or used for computing feature losses in the training of deep learning systems.
-While applications of transfer learning are common in the fields of computer vision and natural language processing, audio- and speech processing are surprisingly lacking readily available and transferable models.
-Here, we introduce speechVGG, a flexible, transferable feature extractor tailored for integration with deep learning frameworks for speech processing.
-Our transferable model adopts the classic VGG-16 architecture and is trained on a spoken word classification task.
-We demonstrate the application of the pre-trained model in four speech processing tasks, including speech enhancement, language identification, speech, noise and music classification, and speaker identification.
-Each time, we compare the performance of our approach to existing baselines.
-Our results confirm that the representation of natural speech captured using speechVGG is transferable and generalizable across various speech processing problems and datasets.
-Notably, relatively simple applications of our pre-trained model are capable of achieving competitive results.
+In recent years, unsupervised and self-supervised techniques for learning speech representation were developed to foster automatic speech recognition.
+Up to date, most of these approaches are task-specific and designed for within-task transfer learning between different datasets or setups of a particular task.
+In turn, learning task-independent representation of speech and cross-task applications of transfer learning remain less common.
+Here, we introduce an encoder capturing word-level representations of speech for cross-task transfer learning.
+We demonstrate the application of the pre-trained encoder in four distinct speech and audio processing tasks: (i) speech enhancement, (ii) language identification, (iii) speech, noise, and music classification, and (iv) speaker identification.
+In each task, we compare the performance of our cross-task transfer learning approach to task-specific baselines.
+Our results show that the speech representation captured by the encoder through the pre-training is transferable across distinct speech processing tasks and datasets.
+Notably, even simple applications of our pre-trained encoder outperformed task-specific methods, or were comparable, depending on the task.